finos/rune-dsl/documentation/documentation.rst

 Members of a choice rule need to have their lower cardinality set to 0, something which is enforced by a validation rule.

 One of syntax as a complement to the choice rule
-""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""

-In the case where all the attributes of a given class are subject to a choice logic, Rosetta provides the ability to qualify the class information with the ``one of`` qualifier.
-This feature is illustrated by the ``BondOptionStrike`` class.
+In the case where all the attributes of a given class are subject to a required choice logic that results in one and only one of them being present in any insatnce of that class, Rosetta allows to qualify the class with the ``one of`` qualifier.
+This by-passes the need to implement the choice rule.
+This feature is illustrated in the ``BondOptionStrike`` class.

 .. code-block:: Java